NASCAR Racing (video game)

-NASCAR Racing is a 1994 video game developed by Papyrus Design Group and published by Virgin for the PC.
-A PlayStation version was released in 1996 by Sierra On-Line.
+NASCAR Racing is a racing simulation video game developed by Papyrus Design Group and published in 1994 by Virgin for MS-DOS followed by a Mac port on November 2, 1996.
+A PlayStation version was also released in 1996 by Sierra On-Line.

 Gameplay

-NASCAR Racing was released in the fall of 1994 for DOS personal computers.
-It featured more than 25 of the 40 regular drivers in the 1994 NASCAR Winston Cup season.
-Notable absences included Dale Earnhardt (who would go on to win the Winston Cup that year), Dale Jarrett, Kyle Petty and Darrell Waltrip, although the latter's brother, Michael, was included.
-The PlayStation version features 20 of the 39 regular drivers from the 1996 season.
+NASCAR Racing was released on November 2nd, 1994 for MS-DOS compatible operating systems.
+It includes more than 25 of the 40 regular drivers in the 1994 NASCAR Winston Cup season.
+Notable absences include Dale Earnhardt (who would go on to win the Winston Cup that year), Dale Jarrett, Kyle Petty and Darrell Waltrip, although the latter's brother, Michael, is included.
+The PlayStation version includes 20 of the 39 regular drivers from the 1996 season.

-The game let the player race with up to 38 other cars (32 on shorter tracks like Bristol and Martinsville) and it also offered multiplayer action via direct links (one computer connected to another via a LAN) and also through an online system owned by Papyrus called Hawaii.
+The game lets the player race with up to 38 other cars (32 on shorter tracks like Bristol and Martinsville) and it also includes multiplayer via direct links (one computer connected to another via a LAN) and also through an online system owned by Papyrus called Hawaii.

-The CD-ROM version of the game also offered a SVGA graphics mode which was accessible through the command prompt (by entering "nascar -h"), but it was too demanding for many of the computers of its age, mostly 486 and early Pentium PCs. hardware accelerated versions were later created and bundled with the Matrox Millennium and Diamond Edge 3D.
+The CD-ROM version of the game supports a SVGA graphics accessible through the command prompt (by entering "nascar -h"), but it was too demanding for many of the computers of its age.
+Hardware accelerated versions were later created and bundled with the Matrox Millennium and Diamond Edge 3D.